ChrisPritchard/ctf-writeups/tryhackme/hc0nchristmasctf.md

     TH  E   I  V(U) F   O   R   NG(ING) EO  AE  Y
     2   18  10 1    0   3   4   21      12  25  26

+THis also pointed me to http://opensource.exposed, which seems to be a port of CyberChef?
+It contains a Liber Primus category anyway.

 Back to the website, dirb also revealed a `/admin` directory that was listable. inside was an `app-release.apk` file.
 Digging through that with [apktool](https://ibotpeaches.github.io/Apktool/) and grep revealed:

     .line 119